camunda/camunda-docs-manual/content/user-guide/process-engine/process-engine-bootstrapping.md

 ## Configure Process Engine in the bpm-platform.xml

-The `bpm-platform.xml` file is used to configure the Camunda BPM platform in the following distributions:
+The `bpm-platform.xml` file is used to configure the Camunda Platform in the following distributions:

 * Apache Tomcat
 * IBM WebSphere Application Server